 ERP implementation on the surface of it seems like a simple enough process – pick some ERP software, make sure it is the right fit for your business, license, implement and roll out.
 In reality, there are number of incredibly important steps that many businesses either do not spend enough time on, or just skip altogether.

-The following is how we usually approach an ERP implementation project, and includes all the steps you need to ensure the smoothest route to success possible.
+The following is includes a breakdown of six ERP implementation steps for a successful project, ensuring the smoothest route to success possible.

 Step 1 – process review